Standard

 The Ignitor II has a

-built-in safety feature which switches off the unit should the key be left in
+built-in safety feature that switches off the unit if it is wired improperly or

 the "on" position without the engine running.
 This prevents the